-On September 15, the first meal was prepared at the little yellow house and transported, tables and all, to the in the parking lot at the corner of Hibbert & Main Streets in Mesa.
+On September 15, the first meal was prepared at the little yellow house.
+Food, tables, chairs and all were transported to the in the parking lot at the corner of Hibbert & Main Streets in Mesa.
 Twelve guests were served!

 In the beginning, two meals were provided each week.
 By January 1989, dinner was served every night of the year.

-Paz soon outgrew its home on Country Club Dr. A new building site was secured, ground breaking was on October 2, 1993, and shells of the new metal buildings were donated.
+Paz soon outgrew its home on Country Club Drive.
+A new building site was secured, ground breaking was on October 2, 1993, and shells of the new metal buildings were donated.

 The first meal in the new facility was a breakfast served on January 15, 1994.
 The blessing and dedication of the buildings was on February 12, 1994.

 Caring, generous donors and volunteers are the heart and soul that fuel Paz de Cristo’s efforts.
 Thanks to you, Paz has become an integral part of the network of services for people in need in the East Valley.

 We need your help to continue our mission to Feed, Clothe and Empower.